 Prescription ibuprofen should come with a doctor’s instructions.
-It is usually taken three or four times a day for arthritis symptoms or four to six hours as needed with prescribed for pain.
+It is usually taken three or four times a day for arthritis symptoms or four to six hours as needed when prescribed for pain.

 It is best to take ibuprofen with food or milk to prevent stomach upset.
 If a dose is missed, it should be taken as soon as the patient remembers, unless it is close to the time to take the next dose.
 In that case, do not double up on doses — simply skip the missed one.

-Be careful when taking multiple medicines that they do not contain ibuprofen.
-Ibuprofen can be present in other medicines, including nighttime sleep aids, nonprescription cough and cold medicines, so combining them can cause patients to exceed the recommended dosage.
-The U.S. National Institutes of Health notes that this is especially dangerous for children.
+When taking multiple medicines with ibuprofen, be careful that the other medicines do not contain ibuprofen or other NSAIDs.
+Ibuprofen can be present in other medicines, including nighttime sleep aids, nonprescription cough and cold medicines, and combining them can cause patients to exceed the recommended dosage.
+The U.S. National Institutes of Health (NIH) notes that this is especially dangerous for children.

 People who should not take ibuprofen

 Women in the later stages of pregnancy should not take ibuprofen.
 Patients with bleeding disorders, stomach ulcers, liver disease, advanced kidney disease, or who are about to or have just had coronary artery bypass graft surgery should not take ibuprofen.